mikeczech/learning/README.md

 ## Overview

-- **Algorithms Implementation**: My attempts to implement a range of algorithms in different programming languages.
+- **Algorithms Implementation**: My attempts to implement a range of algorithms.
 This serves to deepen my understanding of algorithmic design and functionality.

 - **API Exploration**: Here, I document my experiences with integrating and using various APIs.
 The goal is to become proficient in working with APIs in practical scenarios.